Quirinus/MXLU_Documentation/README.md

 - Maybe add a link to the maps for the ubers that have it?
 Or add a note at the top of each uber page that the maps are available on Quest Reference page?
 - Base items: maybe use regex to remove 0 from req str/dex/lvl?
 - Add silver td border to RWs, base items and char orb, like in the rest of the pages?
-- Add links to some old/legacy docs to the doc, probably a new page under information. (http://www.medianxl.com/t4038-legacy-docs and the ones on the FTP location of the current docs)
 - Add a list of monsters that drop each GR in Yshari.
 I guess I gotta ask Marco if I can do it.
 - (claygame) Add pic of the armor/weapon type at the top of each section of RW page to let people know exactly what works for these RW?
 - Change: Rune/RWs: Level --> Required Level?